 2. Intel Core i7 13700K

-Next up in our roundup is Intel’s Core i7 13700K.
-The 13700K is a bit of an underdog CPU, as the majority of consumers tend to gravitate towards the 13600K or the 13900K based on either price or performance.
-I’d argue that the 13700K offers the best of both worlds, providing well-rounded performance metrics in both 4K games, and in workstation applications.
-And this CPU is pretty reasonably priced on it’s own, coming in at $350-$400 at the top-end.
+The 13700K is a bit of an overlooked CPU, as the majority of consumers tend to gravitate towards other 13th Gen options, like the 13600K or the 13900K, based on either price or performance.
+I’d argue that the 13700K offers the best of both worlds, providing well-rounded performance metrics in both 4K games and in workstation applications.
+And this CPU is pretty reasonably priced on it’s own, coming in at around $350-$400 at the top-end.

-High wattage when boosting: As we start to rise up the ranks of Intel SKUs, the power supply wattage demand increases significantly.
-Consumers purchasing the 13700K will need to ensure they secure a solid power supply to meet the demand of this CPU.
+Generally, the 13700K is a well-rounded processor, but there are a few factors that hinder this CPUs value.
+The main caveat of this CPU is the power consumption.
+As we start to rise up the ranks of Intel SKUs, the power supply wattage demand increases significantly.
+Because of this, consumers purchasing the 13700K will need to ensure they secure a solid power supply to meet the demand of this CPU.

 Where to Buy